fanjunkai1/DCL/README.md

 This code is based on the [Monodepth2](https://github.com/nianticlabs/monodepth2).
 Thank them for their outstanding work.

 ## 📧 Contact
-Should you have any question or suggestion, please contact junkai.fan@njust.edu.cn.
+If you have any questions or suggestions, please contact junkai.fan@njust.edu.cn

 ## 🎫 License